xvdp/vidi/README.md

-# VIDI Wrapper to FFMPEG for python / Linux
+# VIDI
+## Python wrapper to FFMPEG
 v.0.2 wipe simplified and rewritten
 *   Linux only (for windows replace 'ffmpeg' with 'ffmpeg.exe' in vidi.ff.py - untested)

-*   requires ffmpeg installed in system
+Exposes a subset of ffmpeg functionality wrapped in functions.
+VIDI's main intention is interaction between video and array data, numpy and torch.

-Rewrittien to handle FourCC including correctly reading and higher bits formats 10,12,14 and 16 bit files.
-FourCC formats can be read and output to numpy or torch without RGB conversion, useful for learning grayscale and color separately.
+Converts RGB to and from FourCC and higher bits formats 10,12,14 and 16 bit files.

-Has been used with ffmpeg versions 3.4, 4.3, 5.1.2
 ---

 ### classes